 Property, plant and equipment are depreciated on a straight-line basis over their estimated useful lives.
 The determination of the useful lives involves management's estimation.
-The Group assesses annually the useful lives of the plant and equipment and if the expectation differs from the original estimates, such a difference may impact the depreciation in the year and the estimate will be changed in the future period.
+The Group assesses annually the useful lives of the property, plant and equipment and if the expectation differs from the original estimates, such a difference may impact the depreciation in the year and the estimate will be changed in the future period.

-ECL recognised in respect of trade receivables and contract assets
+ECL recognised in respect of contract assets and trade receivables

-ECL in respect of trade receivables and contract assets are assessed on an individual basis for customers with significant balance and collectively using a provision matrix with appropriate groupings.
 The impairment provisions for trade receivables and contract assets are based on assumptions about ECL.
-The Group used judgement in making these assumptions and selecting the inputs to the impairment calculation, bases on the number of days that trade receivable and contract assets are outstanding as well as the Group's historical experience and forward-looking information at the end of the reporting period.
+The Group used judgement in making these assumptions and selecting the inputs to the impairment calculation, bases on the number of days that trade receivable and contract assets are outstanding as well as the Group's historical credit loss experience and forward-looking information at the end of the reporting period.
 Changes in these assumptions and estimates could materially affect the result of the assessment and it may be necessary to make additional impairment charge to the consolidated statement of profit or loss and other comprehensive income.

-As at 31 March 2019, the carrying values of trade receivables is approximately HK\$27,522,000 (1 April 2018: HK\$37,821,000) net of allowance for doubtful debt of approximately HK\$1,522,000 (1 April 2018: HK\$1,456,000).
+As at 31 March 2020, the carrying amounts of contract assets is approximately HK\$77,405,000 (2019: HK\$82,873,000) net of allowance for doubtful debt of approximately HK\$2,365,000 (2019: HK\$1,586,000).

-As at 31 March 2019, the carrying amounts of contract assets is approximately HK\$82,873,000 (1 April 2018: HK\$71,851,000) net of allowance for doubtful debt of approximately HK\$1,586,000 (1 April 2018: HK\$736,000).
+As at 31 March 2020, the carrying values of trade receivables is approximately HK\$14,356,000 (2019: HK\$27,522,000) net of allowance for doubtful debt of approximately HK\$1,989,000 (2019: HK\$1,522,000).